Risk of Covered Calls

 Get the bonus content: The Ultimate Guide to Writing Covered Calls.

-Risks of Trading Covered Calls
+Risk of Covered Calls

 Covered calls are considered a low-risk strategy because there are limited and well-defined risks.
 If the stock drops, the buyer won’t exercise the option, and you keep the premium.
 If the stock rises, you agree to sell stock that you already own and still keep the premium.
 You can even use the strategy in most retirement accounts due to its low-risk profile.